SvenTern/mllab/docs/source/index.rst

 |

 ================================================
-Machine Learning Financial Laboratory (mlfinlab)
+Machine Learning Financial Laboratory (mllab)
 ================================================

 MlFinlab is a python package which helps portfolio managers and traders who want to leverage the power of machine learning